Year 4/5 Kedleston Class

 Our Reading Journey

 As part of our English lessons, we have explored a wonderful collection of stories that inspire imagination and reflection.
 Our reading list includes The Undefeated, a powerful celebration of resilience and history; Farther, a touching tale of dreams and family bonds; Winter’s Child, a magical story of friendship and kindness; and the timeless classic Heidi, which captures the beauty of nature and the warmth of home.
 The children even created their own sequel to Winter’s Child, imaginatively titled Spring’s Daughter, showing how creativity can extend beyond the page.
 We are also learning lots about Heidi’s life, though we haven’t finished the story yet, and we look forward to discovering what happens next.
+Starting off the Spring Term, we have begun reading the book Oh Maya Gods! by Maz Evans.
+For the second half of the Spring term, Kedleston Class are delving into the world of Camp Green Lake.
+Through studying the book Holes by Louis Sachar, the children will be discussing themes such as right and wrong.

 Homework